PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.11.0-beta (2021-07-06)
+* Add another Overdrive upgrade.
+* Bugfix: Check that the corresponding gemstone ball type is unlocked before revealing the Overdrive upgrade for it.

 ### v1.10.1-beta (2021-07-06)
 * Keep the board on-screen when scrolling down, if enough headers are expanded to exceed the height of the screen.